CesarJZO/Web/documentation/css/pseudo_classes.md

 # Pseudo classes

-It's a keyword added to a selector that specifies a special state of the selected element.
+It's a keyword added to a selector that specifies a special state of the selected element

 ```css
 a:hover {